Aged care reverse mortgage

 Because the loan is typically repaid when the property is sold, or the borrower passes away, this can relieve significant financial pressure while you adjust to the move to aged care and provide more flexibility as your circumstances continue to change.

-In summary, a home equity release loan can be a valuable tool for funding a move into aged care, offering financial flexibility, and ensuring continuous care.
-With proper planning and advice, this option can help you navigate the transition to aged care with greater ease and security.
+In summary, equity release for aged care, home care and other nursing needs is a financially flexible way to ensure continuous support.
+With proper planning and advice, this option can help you navigate the transition with greater ease and security.

-However, while using a home equity release loan to fund a move into aged care offers many benefits, it’s essential to carefully consider your long-term financial goals and consult with an independent financial or specialist aged care advisor.
-There may be alternative funding options that are more cost effective or better suited to your circumstances or needs.
+However, while using a home equity release loan for home care offers many benefits, it’s essential to carefully consider your long-term financial goals and consult with an independent financial or specialist aged care advisor.
+There may be alternative funding options that are more cost-effective or better suited to your circumstances or needs.

 Meet Tom and June*